unepwcmc/protectedplanet-api/web/views/documentation/protected_areas.md

 ---

 ## `GET /v3/protected_areas/biopama`
-Returns all protected areas within the ACP countries which have PAME Evaluations.
+Returns all protected areas within the BIOPAMA ACP countries which have PAME Evaluations.
 Accepts a `with_geometry` parameter.

 The accepted parameters are: